rycolab/website/content/authors/eleftheria/_index.md

 - Current
 ---

 Eleftheria is a PhD student in Computer Science at ETH Zurich.
 She is advised by Ryan and [Elliott Ash](https://elliottash.com/).
 Previously, she was a Research Engineer at Disney Research where she worked on natural language understanding and emotion classification.
 Eleftheria received an MSc in Artificial Intelligence with specialization in NLP from the [University of Edinburgh](https://www.ed.ac.uk/) where her thesis was on machine translation.
 Before that, she received a BA in English Language and Literature with specialization in Linguistics from the [University of Athens](https://en.wikipedia.org/wiki/National_and_Kapodistrian_University_of_Athens).
-Her research interests include computational narratology (particularly NLP for literary and screenwriting analysis), and formal language theory.
-Outside of research, Eleftheria likes tea, [TV Tropes](https://tvtropes.org/), wholesome memes, and playing soundtracks by ear on the piano.
+Her research interests include surprisal, discourse structure, and computational narratology (particularly NLP for literary and screenwriting analysis).
+Outside of research, Eleftheria likes exploring Switzerland by train.

 Native Language: Greek